VictorSierra314/ansible_pve/roles/pve_vm_patching/README.md

 All role variables are in the defaults section with comments.

-The PVE API credentials are in the only variables in the vars section.
+The PVE API credentials and SMTP info are in the only variables in the vars section.

 Dependencies